Ohio Scholars in Aging Program

 Students are also required to:

-• Attend two full day in person and two partial day virtual learning sessions of the Scholars in Aging.
-Sessions will cover Government and policy, aging resources, aging in Ohio, poster presentation preparation and professional development.
+- Attend two full day in-person learning sessions and one partial day of virtual learning.
+Sessions will cover Government and policy, aging resources, aging in Ohio, poster presentation, and professional development.

-• Attend the Ohio Association of Gerontology and Education (OAGE) Conference 2025 at Bowling Green State University on March 20-21, 2025, and participate in a poster presentation session.
+- Attend the Ohio Association of Gerontology and Education (OAGE) Conference 2026 at The Ohio State University on April 16-17, 2026, and participate in a poster presentation session.

-Participants are expected to fully participate in all sessions and required activities (see schedule below).
+Participants are expected to fully participate in all sessions and required activities See Session Schedule tab for details.

 Session 1